 Credit Bureau Dispute Alternative

-Your payment history impacts your credit score than any other factor - it's 35% of your score to be exact.
+Your payment history impacts your credit score more than any other factor; it's 35% of your score to be exact.
 Since payment history is such a large part of your credit score, having several past due accounts on your credit report will significantly hurt your score.
 Taking care of these is crucial to credit repair.
-Your goal is to have all your past due accounts reported as “current” or at least “paid.”
+Your goal is to have all your past due accounts reported as “current” or “paid.”

-Accounts that are delinquent but less than 180 days past due can be saved from charged-off if you pay the total amount that's past due.
-Beware, the further behind you are, the higher your catch up payment will be.
-Contact your creditor soon to figure out what you can do to get back current.
-They may be willing to waive some of the late penalties or spread the past due balance over few payments.
-Let them know you're anxious to avoid charge-off, but need some help.
-Your creditor may even be willing to re-age your account to show your payments as current rather than delinquent, but you'll have to actually talk to your creditors to negotiate.
+Accounts that are delinquent but less than 180 days past due can be saved from charge-off if you pay the total amount that you owe.
+The further behind you are, the higher your catch-up payment will be.
+Contact your creditor as soon as possible to figure out what you can do to get back to current.
+They may be willing to waive some of the late penalties or spread the past due balance over a few payments.

 Loan Balances and Your Credit Score